DonaldWhyte/algorithmic-trading-using-high-perf-data-processing-in-python/contents.md

 [NEXT]
 <!-- .slide: class="large-slide" -->
-We want to use the same code
+We can use the same code

 for prod **and** research!